zama-ai/fhevm/docs/fundamentals/types/README.md

 # Use encrypted types
+This document explains how to implement and manage encrypted integer types in smart contracts using `TFHE` library.

+## Introduction
 The `TFHE` library provides encrypted integer types and a type system that is checked both at compile time and at run time.

-Encrypted integers behave as much as possible as Solidity's integer types.
-Currently, however, behaviour such as "revert on overflow" is not supported as this would leak some information about the encrypted value.
-Therefore, arithmetic on `e(u)int` types is [unchecked](https://docs.soliditylang.org/en/latest/control-structures.html#checked-or-unchecked-arithmetic), i.e. there is wrap-around on overflow.
+Encrypted integers function similarly to Solidity's integer types.
+However, features like "revert on overflow" are not supported, as this would expose certain information about the encrypted value.
+Therefore, arithmetic on `e(u)int`` types is [unchecked](https://docs.soliditylang.org/en/latest/control-structures.html#checked-or-unchecked-arithmetic), which means overflow will wrap around.

+{% hint style="info" %}
-Encrypted integers with overflow checking are coming soon to the `TFHE` library.
-They will allow reversal in case of an overflow, but will leak some information about the operands.
+Encrypted integers with overflow checking will be available soon in the `TFHE` library.
+They will allow reversal in case of an overflow, but will reveal some information about the operands.
+{% endhint %}

-In terms of implementation in the `fhEVM`, encrypted integers take the form of FHE ciphertexts.
-The `TFHE` library abstracts away that and, instead, exposes ciphertext handles to smart contract developers.
-The `e(u)int` types are **wrappers** over these handles.
+In fhEVM, encrypted integers are implemented as FHE ciphertexts.
+The `TFHE` library abstracts this, presenting ciphertext handles to smart contract developers.
+The `e(u)int` types act as **wrappers** over these handles.

+## List of encrypted types

 The following encrypted data types are defined: